Calvin Cheng: Government roles

 In 2012, Cheng was appointed to the newly formed Media Literacy Council (MLC) of Singapore's Ministry of Communications and Information, which was created to "promote civility and responsibility on the Internet".
 He served two two-year terms on the MLC.

 In November 2022, the prime minister of Serbia appointed Cheng as the first honorary consul of Serbia to Singapore to establish closer ties with the country.
-Prior to his appointment, Serbian interests would seek assistance from Singapore ambassadors based in Jakarta, Indonesia.
+Prior to his appointment, the ambassador in Jakarta would assist Serbian interests.

 Socio-political views

 Cheng often posts his views on socio-political issues in Singapore on Facebook, and is known for attracting controversy at times for his outspoken views.

 In November 2015, while he was on the Media Literacy Council, Cheng advocated for the killing of children of terrorists on the Facebook page of entrepreneur and commentator Devadas Krishnadas.
 His comments led to a verbal warning from Tan Cheng Han, the Chairman of the MLC.
 Cheng apologized to the MLC.

 Amos Yee, a teenager who had been previously jailed for comments offensive to the Singaporean government, was convicted and jailed in 2016 for "hurting religious feelings" in his online responses to Cheng's Facebook posts.
 In March 2017, a United States judge granted Yee political asylum, citing the different ways that Cheng and Yee had been treated, where Cheng was not charged, and Yee was charged and convicted.

+On 12 March 2025, Minister for Law and Home Affairs, K. Shanmugam was confronted by two women from Monday of Palestine Solidarity group at his Meet-The-People session to address Protection from Online Falsehoods and Manipulation Act.
+The confrontation was recorded on video and lasted seven minutes.
+On 13 March, Cheng, in a facebook post, offered to send the activist group to Gaza, provided they do not return to Singapore and also told their Facebook followers to leave Singapore for Gaza.
+It was later discovered that Minister for Foreign Affairs Vivian Balakrishnan and Senior Minister of State for National Development and Digital Development and Information Tan Kiat How had liked the post by Cheng.
+Tan claimed that he had accidentally like the post after Monday of Palestine Solidarity had questioned him about Cheng's post.
+He had since “unliked” the Facebook post.
+Balakrishnan claimed he did not like the post and had since gotten Meta, the owner and operator of Facebook, to investigate unauthorised activity on his facebook account.